 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: While we normally prefer fresh pressed garlic in most of our recipes, this one actually tastes better with garlic powder, which blends better with the onions for that savory punch.
+Pro tip: While we normally prefer fresh garlic in most of our recipes, this one actually tastes better with garlic powder, which blends more effectively with the onions for that savory punch.

 1. Cook the Onions and Combine the Cornstarch and Evaporated Milk: Melt butter over medium heat in a large saucepan.
-Add onions, cooking slowly for about 3 minutes or until the onions are translucent and start to brown.
+Add the onions and cook slowly for about 3 minutes, or until they are translucent and start to brown.
 In a medium bowl, combine evaporated milk and cornstarch, whisking until the cornstarch is dissolved.
 Add the cornstarch mixture to the saucepan with onions and stir until the mixture begins to thicken.

-4. Melt the Cheese: In small batches add the shredded cheese stirring to combine so that cheese melts evenly.
+2. Melt the Cheese: Add the shredded cheese in small batches, stirring to combine so that the cheese melts evenly.

-7. Serve: Top with cooked Mexican-style chorizo or a little seasoned ground meat, if desired, and serve with your favorite tortilla chips.
+4. Serve: Top with cooked Mexican-style chorizo or a little seasoned ground meat, if desired, and serve it with our homemade tortilla chips.

 Make-Ahead and Storage

-Make-Ahead: Queso is best when made fresh since it will thicken and get grainy as it cools due to the cornstarch.
-It is easy and quick to make, so we recommend not making it ahead.
+Make-Ahead: Queso is best when made fresh, as it will thicken and become grainy as it cools due to the cornstarch.
+It is easy and quick, so we recommend not making it ahead.
 It can be kept warm in a slow cooker or crock pot.

 What to Serve with Queso